hennasingh/TravelTableTop/README.md

 ##### Models

 1. User: The User model is part of Django Allauth.
-The model comes with predefined fields as standard.
-Some of them are username, email, name, password, and more.
-This model is used for user authentication, hence why changes directly to this model are not advisory.
+The model comes with predefined fields including username, email, name, password, and more.
+This model is used for user authentication, hence why changes directly to this model are not advised.
 The User model is connected to the UserProfile model with one to one relationship.

 2. UserProfile: The UserProfile model is a custom model to handle the user profile details.
 Signals are used to reflect the changes between the User and UserProfile models.

 3. Category: This model was created for the purpose of defining categories for the products.

-4. Product: This is a custom model for storing games.
-It is connected to Category as a Foreign Key.
-Different games can have different categories.
+4. Product: This is a custom model for storing products for the site.
+My initial products are games, but I considered possibility of adding other product types in future.
+It is connected to Category, with category_id as a Foreign Key.
 In addition it has fields for min_play time, min_age, complexity, num_players, year of publishing and more.

 5. Order: This model holds all the information of the user's order.
 It is connected to the UserProfile as a ForeignKey.